 We will write to you every year after you turn 60 to let you know what your new cover amount is.

-The value of your fixed Death cover will remain unchanged until you turn 70 (or 60 if you are a Queensland 'police officer'), when it will be cancelled.
+The value of your fixed Death cover will remain unchanged until you turn 70, when it will be cancelled.

 Changing between fixed cover and unitised cover